- New

 From village appellations to legendary Grands Crus such as Clos de la Roche and Bonnes-Mares, Dujac wines captivate with their finesse, balance, and remarkable aging potential.
 True reflections of Burgundy, they combine depth, elegance, and energy, offering a rare and unforgettable sensory experience.

-Domaine Dujac Morey-Saint-Denis 2023 is an elegant wine that showcases the finesse of the Côte de Nuits terroir.
-This captivating wine reveals aromas of ripe red fruits, black...
+Domaine Dujac Charmes-Chambertin Grand Cru 2023 is an elegant and generous expression of the Côte de Nuits’ prestigious terroirs.
+This exceptional wine enchants with its captivating aromas of black...